AbdullahMalik17/Learning_JavaScript/README.md

 ## Vanilla Javascript
 The basic Javascript is called Vanilla Javascript.
 All the javascript which we discussed above is a part of it.
 We don't use framework in it.
+#### Disadvantage
+- There is no Explanation of code.
+- There is no type checking.
+- Difficult to automate file .

 ## Table of Lesson